THE BOOK OF RUTH: A BRIGHT LIGHT IN THE MIDST OF A DARK NIGHT

 Jesus now deals with her personal life.
 “Go call your husband to come here.”
 When she confesses that she has no husband, Jesus prophetically points out that she has had five husbands and the man she is living with presently is not her husband.

 As often happens when the conviction of sin begins to settle in, the woman changes the subject.
 She raises the subject of religion.
-Our guilt often causes us to find some self-justification through religious works.
+Our guilt often causes us to find some self-justification through religious works or associations.
 Here she mentions her identification with the religion of the Samaritans.

 Jesus speaks with authority- “You worship what you do not know.”
 Jesus then vindicates that the true revelation of God’s promise of salvation has been given to the Jews.